 (20,000 broilers × 2.3 lb/broiler ÷1000) × 22 lb manure/AU/day × (6 flocks × 7 weeks per flock × 7 days per week) ÷ 2,000 lb/ton= 149 tons of manure produced per year

-Use the total production figure, along with the nutrient contents given in Table 1.2-13 (or better yet, from a manure analysis), to calculate the total nutrients produced in the manure that can, with proper management, contribute to the farm’s fertility program.
+Use the total production figure, along with the nutrient contents given in Table: "Average daily production and total content of manure" (or better yet, from a manure analysis), to calculate the total nutrients produced in the manure that can, with proper management, contribute to the farm’s fertility program.
 Dividing this total production figure by the acreage that received manure also is a crude check on the per-acre application rate of manure and the nutrients it contains.